 · Take the ferry to visit historic Port Townsend

 People who have brought their groups to Camp Casey for retreats, reunions, workshops, or camps all share similar stories.
-Camp Casey boasts vast open fields, in a historic location surrounded by diverse natural beauty.
+Camp Casey boasts broad open fields in a historic location surrounded by diverse natural beauty.
 Whether you prefer beaches, forests, or wetlands, we have it all.
 Interested in history?
-Fort Casey and the Admiralty Head Lighthouse is just a short walk away.
+Fort Casey and the Admiralty Head Lighthouse are just a short walk away.

 Welcome Barbara and Fred Bennett, owners of ShoNuff Foods.
 What a treat to have Barb and Fred on the Camp Casey team.
 What can you expect when you take meals from our newest food service provider?
 They make meals from scratch and are determined to welcome you to a new "home" at Camp Casey.
 When asked about their style of cooking, Barb is quick to point out that even though their roots are in southern style cooking, they have been exposed to cuisine from all over the country and even the world.
 Originally from Florida, they have lived in several states across the country and Japan.
 So back to the original question: What can you expect?
 Homemade – with passion and love.